 Stress can have a huge influence on your health and lifestyle, so if you are constantly stressed out, this may inhibit your weight loss progress.
 Exercising is naturally a stressor, so your body produces cortisol or the stress hormone when working out.
 This is completely normal, but if you do not give yourself enough time to rest, your body produces too much cortisol, which can be harmful in the long run.

 Aside from exercising, you may also have multiple other stressors in your life.
 Whether it be affecting your physical, mental, emotional, or any aspect of health, these can all prevent you from reaching your weight loss goal.
 Stress can easily make you feel overwhelmed and affect your decision-making skills, so you must not forget the importance of your overall wellness.

 Drinking too much alcohol may also hinder your weight loss.
 Putting it simply, alcohol is high in calories, so if you frequently drink it, you are adding more calories on top of those you consumed from your diet.
 That said, you do not necessarily need to cut alcohol off completely as you can still drink it in moderation.
 Similarly, it is advisable to choose beverages with lower calories, such as vodkas and spirits.

 Sign Up for a Gym Membership to Achieve Your Weight Loss Goals

-What better way to kickstart your weight loss journey than by signing up to a fitness center in Clearwater or Trinity?
+What better way to kickstart your weight loss journey than by signing up to a fitness center in Palm Harbor or Trinity?
 At Fitness 360, we offer top amenities, workout classes, and personal training sessions to help you find the most suitable exercise routine to reach your goals.
 Contact us today at 727-797-5100 to get started with your membership.